percymamedy/crafter/README.md

-# crafter
+# Crafter

-All in one PHP framework installer.
+An all in one PHP framework installer.